Getting a New Pet

 There are many things for you to take into consideration when adding another furry friend to your family.
 Do you already have pets?
 What “tricks” will you (or should you) teach your pet?
-What kind of food should I buy?
-How do I make this affordable?
+What kind of food should you buy?
+How do you make this affordable?

 If you’re adopting or buying a baby animal, you should also start thinking about training.
 There is a plethora of helpful information out there on what you should teach your pet and the best way to go about doing this.
 Pet Health Network, the ASPCA, and Vetstreet all offer themselves as informative and valuable resources.

 Here are some more valuable links to help you along you and your pet’s journey:

 If you ever have any questions, please don’t hesitate to call our office at (703) 594-7363.
 We hope you and your new pet create rich and fun memories together!